 Transition bonds may be issued under the indenture from time to time to finance the purchase by us of transition property.
-The aggregate principal amount of the transition bonds that may be authenticated and delivered under the indenture and the financing order issued by the Texas commission on [], 2005] plus (a) the amount of excess mitigation credits may not exceed \$ [provided by CenterPoint Houston after August 31, 2004 through the date of issuance of the transition bonds, (b) interest accrued after August 31, 2004 through the date of issuance of the transition bonds, and (c) actual up-front qualified costs as set forth in the financing order, although the indenture permits the issuance of additional series of transition bonds secured by other transition property in accordance with one or more subsequent financing orders of the Texas commission.
-Any series of the transition bonds may include one or more classes which differ, among other things, as to interest rate and amortization of principal.
-The terms of all transition bonds of the same series will be identical, unless a series includes more than one class, in which case the terms of all transition bonds of the same class will be identical.
-The particular terms of the transition bonds of any series and, if applicable, classes thereof, will be set forth in the supplemental indenture for that series.
-The terms of a series of transition bonds, and any classes thereof, will not be subject to consent of the transition bondholders of any previously issued series.
-Please refer to "Risk Factors--Other Risks Associated with an Investment in the Transition Bonds" in this prospectus.
-Each series of transition bonds may include one or more classes that accrue interest at a variable rate, and one or more interest rate swap agreements may be entered into in connection with the issuance of any such variable rate transition bonds.
-Please refer to "--Floating Rate Transition Bonds" below.
+The aggregate principal amount of the transition bonds that may be authenticated and delivered under the indenture and the financing order issued by the Texas commission on March 16, 2005 may not exceed \$1,493,747,264 plus (a) the principal portion of excess mitigation credits provided by CenterPoint Houston after August 31, 2004 through the date of issuance of the transition bonds or the date of the termination of such excess mitigation credits, whichever is earlier, (b) interest on stranded costs accrued after August 31, 2004 through the date of issuance of the transition bonds, and (c) up-front qualified costs as set forth in the financing order, although the indenture permits the issuance of additional series of transition bonds secured by other transition property in accordance with one or more subsequent financing orders of the Texas commission.
+Any series of the transition bonds may include one or more tranches which differ, among other things, as to interest rate and amortization of principal.
+The terms of all transition bonds of the same series will be identical, unless a series includes more than one tranche, in which case the terms of all transition bonds of the same tranche will be identical.
+The particular terms of the transition bonds of any series and, if applicable, tranches thereof, will be set forth in the supplemental indenture for that series.
+The terms of a series of transition bonds, and any tranches thereof, will not be subject to consent of the transition bondholders of any previously issued series.
+Please refer to "Risk Factors-Other Risks Associated with an Investment in the Transition Bonds" in this prospectus.
+Each series of transition bonds may include one or more tranches that accrue interest at a variable rate, and one or more interest rate swap agreements may be entered into in connection with the issuance of any such variable rate transition bonds.
+Please refer to "-Floating Rate Transition Bonds" below.

-The prospectus supplement for a series of transition bonds will describe the following terms of that series of transition bonds and, if applicable, the classes of that series:
+The prospectus supplement for a series of transition bonds will describe the following terms of that series of transition bonds and, if applicable, the tranches of that series:

-- the designation of the series and, if applicable, the classes of that series, - the principal amount of the series and, if applicable, the classes of that series, - the annual rate at which interest accrues or the method or methods of determining such annual rate, - the payment dates, - the scheduled final payment date and the final maturity date of the series and, if applicable, the classes of that series, - the issuance date of the series, - the collateral for the series, - the authorized denominations, - any provisions for optional redemption of the series or class, - the target amortization schedule for principal of the series and, if applicable, the classes of that series, - any other material terms of the class that are not inconsistent with the provisions of the indenture and that will not result in any rating agency's reducing or withdrawing its rating of any outstanding class of transition bonds, - the identity of the trustee, and - only if a series includes floating rate transition bonds, the terms of any swap agreement executed to permit such issuance and the identity of any swap counterparty related thereto.
+- the designation of the series and, if applicable, the tranches of that series, - the principal amount of the series and, if applicable, the tranches of that series, - the annual rate at which interest accrues or the method or methods of determining such annual rate, - the payment dates, - the scheduled final payment date and the final maturity date of the series and, if applicable, the tranches of that series, - the issuance date of the series, - the collateral for the series, - the authorized denominations, - any provisions for optional redemption of the series or tranche, - · the expected amortization schedule for principal of the series and, if applicable, the tranches of that series, - any other material terms of the tranche that are not inconsistent with the provisions of the indenture and that will not result in any rating agency's reducing or withdrawing its rating of any outstanding tranche of transition bonds, - the identity of the trustee, and - only if a series includes floating rate transition bonds, the terms of any swap agreement executed to permit such issuance and the identity of any swap counterparty related thereto.